 Lok Kawi Wildlife Park

-Today's destination was a visit to the Lok Kawi Wildlife Park southeast of Kota Kinabalu.
-The Bell Boy ours Hotels showed us several ways to get there.
+Today's destination was a visit to the Lok Kawi Wildlife Park south-east of Kota Kinabalu.
+The Bell Boy of our Hotels showed us several ways of getting there.
 The easiest is to take a taxi.
-This costs a fixed price of 50 MYR (11 EUR) for the approx. 25 kilometers.
-Since, according to him, there is no taxi rank there, the taxi driver would wait for us at the park entrance and then drive back to the hotel.
-The entire route would cost MYR 150.
-There is also an organized tour (includes entry at MYR 20/person).
-This costs 190 MYR (44 EUR) per person.
-Both variants were too much financial effort for a wildlife park.
-So we decided on suggestion number 3 and borrowed two scooters.
+This costs a fixed price of MYR 50 (EUR 11) for the approx. 25 kilometres.
+As he said there was no taxi rank there, the taxi driver would wait for us at the park entrance and then drive us back to the hotel.
+The whole journey would cost MYR 150.
+There is also an organised tour (including entrance fee of 20 MYR/person).
+However, this costs MYR 190 (EUR 44) per person.
+Both options were too much of a financial outlay for a wildlife park.
+So we decided in favour of suggestion number 3 and rented two scooters.

-With the rental station we were able to arrange a "happy hour" price of 30 MYR per scooter for the rest of the day.
-After a round of familiarization in the parking lot, we headed out into the traffic.
-The left-hand traffic in Malaysia gave us minor difficulties for the first few kilometers.
-But we got used to it pretty quickly.
+We were able to negotiate a "happy hour" price of 30 MYR per scooter with the hire station for the rest of the day.
+After a familiarisation lap in the car park, we set off into the traffic.
+The left-hand traffic in Malaysia caused us some minor difficulties for the first few kilometres.
+But we got used to it quite quickly.

 Lok Kawi Wildlife Park

 The Lok Kawi Wildlife Park is operated by the Sabah Wildlife Department and covers an area of 113 hectares.
-There are currently over 100 different species of animals in the park, plus a botanical garden.
-The circular route can either be walked or taken with a small "Bimmel-Bahn" (4x daily, costs: 2 MYR/person).
-We decided to walk around the zoo on our own.
+There are currently over 100 different animal species in the park, as well as a botanical garden.
+The circular route can either be walked on foot or travelled on a small "Bimmel-Bahn" (4 times a day, cost: 2 MYR/person).
+We decided to walk through the zoo on our own.
 Many of the animals are native to Malaysia and Southeast Asia.
 We were particularly fascinated by the Malaysian tigers and the orangutans.
 Unfortunately, the enclosures are very small and have a close-meshed wire fence.
-So we could not take pictures of some animals.
+As a result, we were unable to take photos of some of the animals.

-In the course of the afternoon the animals are fed in front of an audience.
-Since the park was only moderately visited today and we probably noticed something as the only Europeans, we were allowed to feed the orangutans with papaya.
+During the afternoon, the animals are fed in front of the public.
+As the park was only moderately busy today and we were probably the only Europeans to attract attention, we were allowed to feed the orangutans with papaya.
 The otters were also funny, some of which ate four fish at once.

 Malaysian tiger at feeding time